acse-2020/introduction/_sources/code_of_conduct.md

 time, the committee will respond to the reporter(s) with an update and projected timeline for resolution.

-# Resolutions
+## Resolutions
 The Code of conduct committee must agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach a consensus over the one week period, this matter will be presented to all of the Society trustees for a final resolution.

 Possible outcomes may include:

 * Taking no further action (if it is determined that there was no violation).
 * A private reprimand from the committee to the individual(s) involved.
 In this case, the Director will deliver that reprimand to the individual(s) over email, cc’ing the committee.